rusty-software/liyarr/tech-explanation.md

 The function that is returned from `(rf/reg-event-fx...)` is the _actual_ event handler.

 It's worth noting again here that re-frame is _opinionated_.
 If you want to use it, you need to have emitters and handlers property _registered_.
-Luckily, it's simple enough to do: call the appropriate `(rf/reg-*` function.
+Luckily, it's simple enough to do: implement the appropriate `(rf/reg-*` function.
 For example, the above function registers an event handling function with re-frame's data loop so that it can handle `:boot-player` events.
 The event handling function takes the _coeffects-map_ (which represents the current state of the app) and the event data vector.
 You can see the result of the handler, the _effect_, will be a map with key `:firebase/swap!` (which is the effect type) and value of another map (which is the effect data).

 ### Effect handling

-Now we need something that will handle the _effect_s; something has to finally apply the mutation.
+Now we need something that will handle the _effect_; something has to finally apply the mutation.
 In this app, all the interesting state is actually stored in a firebase real-time database (more on that later); there's exactly *one* place that is handled:

 ```clojure
 (rf/reg-fx :firebase/swap! firebase-transaction-effect)
 ```

 `firebase-transaction-effect` is the actual worker function.
 There's another small library that's handling the interactions with firebase, and it's leveraged in the worker function.
 I'll hand-wave that, but if you're interested, you can have a look.

 The main point is: the db has been changed!
 Our work is done!
 Right? ...right...?